-- Establish DO thresholds to prevent fish kills (occur at levels of 2 ppm), for example, use artificial aeration (diffusers). - Reduce stress on fish; keep DO levels above 3 ppm. - Select algaecides containing hydrogen peroxide instead of copper or endothall to treat high populations of phytoplankton. - Use IPM principles to limit excess use of pesticides. - Spot-treat filamentous algae or frequently remove algae by hand to prevent lowering oxygen concentrations in water. - Use dyes and aeration to maintain appropriate light and DO levels. - Apply algaecides to small areas to prevent fish mortality; do not treat the entire pond at once. - Coordinate construction/renovation activities to minimize the amount of disturbed area and possible risk of contamination via runoff. - Plan construction/renovation activities in phases to limit soil disruption and movement. - Sod, spring, or reseed bare or thinning turf areas. - Mulch areas under tree canopies to cover bare soil. - Avoid the use of trimmers along the edge of the water body. - Mow lake and pond collars at a higher height to slow and filter overland flow to waterbodies. - Remove excess sediments to reduce irrigation system failures. - Treat dredged materials as a toxic substance.
-Avoid contact with turf. - Locate littoral shelves at the pond's inlets and outlets to reduce problems with the playability and maintainability of a water hazard. - Seek professional assistance from an environmental specialist to design an appropriate water sample collection strategy. - Determine which sites will be analyzed, and use reputable equipment and qualified technicians. - Demonstrate responsible land and water use practices based on water data. - Define data values appropriately based on the associated BMP used to protect water quality.
+- Establish a minimum DO limit to prevent fish kills (occur at approximately 2 ppm), for example, use artificial aeration (diffusers). - Take remedial actions when the minimum DO level is reached, e.g. use artificial aeration (diffusers). - To reduce stress on fish; keep DO levels above 3 ppm. - Select algaecides containing hydrogen peroxide instead of copper or endothall to treat high populations of phytoplankton. - Use IPM principles to limit excess use of pesticides and fertilizers. - Spot-treat filamentous algae or frequently remove algae to prevent oxygen depletion of the water. - Use environmentally safe dyes and aeration to maintain appropriate light and DO levels. - Apply algaecides to small areas to prevent fish mortality; do not treat the entire pond at once. - Coordinate construction/renovation activities to minimize the amount of disturbed area and possible risk of contamination via runoff. - Plan construction/renovation activities in phases to limit soil disruption and movement. - Sod, sprig, or reseed bare or thinning turf areas.

-• Record observations of fish, wildlife, and general pond conditions.
+- Mulch areas under tree canopies to cover bare soil. - Avoid the use of trimmers along the edge of the water body. - Mow lake and pond collars at a higher height to slow and filter overland flow to waterbodies. - Manage dredged materials in a manner to avoid reentry into the water or contact with turf areas. - Locate littoral shelves at the pond's inlets and outlets to reduce problems with the playability and maintainability of a water hazard. - Seek professional assistance from an environmental specialist to design an appropriate water sampling plan, including sample sites, sample collection frequency and equipment, and analytical method requirements. - Determine which sites will be analyzed, and use reputable equipment and qualified technicians. - Demonstrate responsible land and water use practices based on water data. - Define data values appropriately based on the associated BMP used to protect water quality. - Record observations of fish, wildlife, and general pond conditions.